ip-tools/python-epo-ops-client/README.rst

 -  Handle throttling properly
 -  Add optional caching to minimize impact on the OPS servers

-There are two main layers to python\_epo\_ops\_client: Client and Middleware.
+There are two main layers to python_epo_ops_client: Client and Middleware.

 Client
 ~~~~~~

 The Client contains all the formatting and token handling logic and is
-what you'll interact with mostly.
+what you’ll interact with mostly.

 When you issue a request, the response is a `requests.Response`_ object.
 If ``response.status_code != 200`` then a ``requests.HTTPError``
-exception will be raised — it's your responsibility to handle those
+exception will be raised — it’s your responsibility to handle those
 exceptions if you want to.
-The one case that's handled is when the
+The one case that’s handled is when the
 access token has expired: in this case, the client will automatically
 handle the HTTP 400 status and renew the token.

 Note that the Client does not attempt to interpret the data supplied by
-OPS, so it's your responsibility to parse the XML or JSON payload for
+OPS, so it’s your responsibility to parse the XML or JSON payload for
 your own purpose.

 The following custom exceptions are raised for cases when OPS quotas are